 Road trips are the perfect way to explore a huge amount of ground in the shortest possible time.
 But to access the most rewarding routes in NSW you’ll need a vehicle with a little grunt, and unfortunately, your Toyota Corolla won’t cut the mustard.

-Step up the trusty 4×4.
-Of course, anyone will do, although my recommendation if you can get your hands on one is the British classic – the Land Rover Defender.
+Step up the trusty 4WD.
+Of course, any one will do, although my recommendation if you can get your hands on one is the British classic — the Land Rover Defender.
 It just so happens that I know someone with a fleet of them, each with enough kit to start a one-man revolution.
-Contact Bear Rentals to guarantee a beast of a weekend.
+Contact Bear Rentals to guarantee a beast of a weekend adventure.

 Once again, there’s plenty of help out there through a trusty website called Google, and the best resource is 4x4earth.
 Barrington Tops, Myall Lakes and the Blue Mountains are my personal faves.